alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/magic.md

 const chain = sepolia;

 // NOTE: the below is async because it depends on creating a magic Signer.
 You can choose to break that up how you want
-// eg. use a useEffect + useState to create the Signer and then pass it down to the provider const provider = new AlchemyProvider({
+// e.g. use a useEffect + useState to create the Signer and then pass it down to the provider const provider = new AlchemyProvider({
   apiKey: "ALCHEMY_API_KEY",
   chain,